Shailee Jain

 Hi there!
 I am a postdoctoral researcher at the Chang lab in the Department of Neurosurgery, UC San Francisco.

 I just finished my MS/PhD in Computer Science at the Huth Lab, UT Austin where I collaborated with researchers at Google AI Language and Intel Brain-Inspired Computing Lab.
-My dissertation focused on jointly interpreting how systems like the human brain and neural NLP models process language.
+My dissertation focused on jointly interpreting how systems like the human brain and neural NLP models process language, and recently won an award from the Society for the Neurobiology of Language.
 During my PhD, I was supported by fellowships from the Dingwall Foundations of Language and UT Austin Graduate School.
-My dissertation recently won an award from the Society for the Neurobiology of Language!

 Before that, I did my undergrad at NITK, Surathkal and spent some time with the ML group at Leuphana University, Germany.

 I can most effectively be contacted through email {shailee.jain at ucsf.edu or shaileejain at utexas.edu} (P.S shailee at cs.utexas.edu is no longer funtional!).
-I also tweet sometimes (working on it!) (well, I guess it’s mastodon now).
-You can find my CV here.
+I also tweet sometimes (working on it!) (well, I guess it’s mastodon now; or is it BlueSky?).
+Here are links to my CV and Google Scholar profile.

 Recent News